T

 restaurant

-A historic restaurant dating back to 1722, known for its traditional Swedish cuisine in a charming, atmospheric setting.
-It's a classic choice for experiencing Swedish culinary heritage.
+A historic restaurant dating back to 1722, offering traditional Swedish cuisine in a beautifully preserved setting.
+It's known for its classic dishes and intimate atmosphere.

 Day 2 · Stockholm